JaMo42/fmt/README.md

 } fmt_Writer;

 typedef struct {
-    /// Proxy type what when passed to a fmt function will cause the `data`
+    /// Proxy type that when passed to a fmt function will cause the `data`
     /// member to be free'd after printing it.
     /* unspecified */ take;
     char *data;       // must be released using free()